“Vision without execution is delusion.”

 Mission statements often start with

-Purpose vision and mission are three components of a living brand.
-When articulated together, the whole is far greater than the sum of its parts.
+Purpose, vision and mission are fundamental to establishing a brand that feels alive - a so-called living brand.
+When this triumvirate are articulated together, the whole is far greater than the sum of its parts.
 Imagine how quickly you could onboard new team members if they knew what was driving the business, what it was working towards, and what everyone was focused on achieving each day.
 Imagine how easy it would become to theme your conferences, or come up with a content strategy.
 As long as they are kept alive, and not just paid lip service to, they can power your people and the business to long term success.

 For more information contact email@example.com